top of page

-Dates: Wedding - 12 October 1933
+Date: 12 October 1933

-Birth - 11 November 1933
+Date: 11 November 1933

 CALABRIA

 As husband and wife, the couple, at last, had their first opportunity to spend time alone without chaperones.
-Unlocking the front door to their newly built cottage, Cuncia followed her mother’s superstitious advice and stepped over the threshold, leading with her right foot ‘pammu u camini supa i sordi.’
+Unlocking the front door to their newly built cottage, Concetta followed her mother’s superstitious advice and stepped over the threshold, leading with her right foot ‘pammu u camini supa i sordi.’
 With the coin still in her shoe, she entered her home and started married life with the good fortune of walking on top of money - representing hope for overcoming poverty.
-When Cuncia and Sarvu reached the bedroom, they discovered a romantic marital bed decorated with sugar-coated almonds, thoughtfully arranged in the shape of a love heart.
+When Concetta and Salvatore reached the bedroom, they discovered a romantic marital bed decorated with sugar-coated almonds, thoughtfully arranged in the shape of a love heart.
 In addition, small gifts of lire notes and coins were scattered over the bed and hidden between the sheets, placed there by the women who had prepared the ‘Primu Lettu’ décor.
 (See previous entry for details)

 Che bellu u maritari